Why Can’t I Search a PDF? 8 Fixes That Actually Work

 JOPDF Is a 100% free POF editor for Windows, macOS, and Linux.
 Edit text, add images, annotate, sign, and more.
 No limits, no ads, no subscriptions, Fast, simple, and powerful, take full control of your PDFs in seconds!

 When a PDF search not working in Edge/Chrome PDF viewer error strikes after a background browser update, the culprit is often the browser’s hardware graphics rendering engine.
+You can follow the next steps to fix the PDF text not searchable.

 Step 1: Open Google Chrome or Microsoft Edge and click the three-dot menu icon in the top-right corner to open Settings.